SunnyWang0/GenreClassification/README.md

 ## Overview

 This project introduces an innovative approach to music genre classification by leveraging Convolutional Neural Networks (CNNs).
 Our method uniquely combines Melspectrograms and Short-Time Fourier Transform (STFT) spectrograms as joint data inputs.
 This approach aims to significantly enhance classification accuracy in music genre identification.

+See the paper for a more detailed analysis of the model.

 ## Key Features